If you’re planning to move and live in Marbella, Spain, you’ve come to the right place to discover more about what to expect and how to settle in.

 For this reason and the fact that it’s a popular tourist spot, rental prices continue to increase.

-In the Marbella area rental prices can vary greatly depending on the exclusivity of where you want to rent.
+In the Marbella area, rental prices can vary greatly depending on the exclusivity of where you want to rent.
 In an area such as Puerto Banus, an apartment of 65m2 can reach up to €2,100 per week.

 Due to high rental prices, more and more people are deciding to buy property in Marbella.
 This is often not only as their primary residence or holiday home but also as an investment, as it can offer a very good return.
+Some investors also use the Golden Visa program to obtain Spanish residency.

-However, don’t rush into buying a property when you are still new to a place.
+Don’t rush into buying a property when you are still new to a place.

 It makes a lot of sense to rent for a while to know the area better before committing to buying your Spanish home.
-This way you will know exactly the pros and cons of living in your chosen location, get familiar with the way things are done in Spain, and will have a better chance of a smooth and safe house purchase.
+This way, you will know exactly the pros and cons of living in your chosen location, get familiar with the way things are done in Spain and will have a better chance of a smooth and safe house purchase.

 When you are ready to buy, keep in mind that Marbella is still one of the most exclusive areas in Spain.
 Therefore, you’ll need to dish out a substantial sum to purchase a property there.